-Depend on Spectrum Health for compassionate, patient- and family-centered care after your lung transplant.
+Depend on Spectrum Health for compassionate, patient- and family-centered care after your heart transplant.

 If you live more than two hours away from our transplant center, plan to stay in Grand Rapids for up to three months after your transplant.

-You will need a caregiver—family or friend—with you during your transplant journey and for several weeks after coming home from the hospital.
+You will need a caregiver—a family member or friend—with you through the transplant journey and for several weeks after coming home from the hospital.
 Your caregiver:

-Protect your new lungs by taking antirejection medicines prescribed by your doctor.
-These medicines help stop your immune system from attacking your new lungs.
+Protect your new heart by taking antirejection medicines prescribed by your doctor.
+These medicines help stop your immune system from attacking your new heart.
 You’ll need to take these medicines for the rest of your life.
 You’ll also have regular tests to look for signs of rejection.

 The medicines that prevent rejection also make it easier for you to get an infection.
 Your body will not be able to fight bacteria and viruses as well as it did before your transplant.
 If you get an infection, it may be more severe and last longer.
 Protect yourself by: